-Minnesota Vikings Film Breakdown: Matchups the Eagles can exploit on Monday Night Football
+Minnesota Vikings Film Review: Matchups the Eagles can exploit on Monday Night Football

 The Minnesota Vikings held division arch-rival Aaron Rodgers and his ragtag group of young receivers to just one touchdown last Sunday afternoon.